The K-Pop ABC for newcomers and professionals

 K-Pop Blog > Overview > K-Pop ABC

-K-Pop has its own language - here's a short overview of the most important terms including an explanation, so that you always have an overview and can join in the conversation :)
+K-Pop has its own language - here is a brief overview of the most important terms including explanations so that you always have an overview and can have a say :)

 A

-Aegyo - In Korean, the term refers to exaggeratedly cute behavior.
-For example, K-pop idols speak in baby voices or form hearts with their fingers when asked to "aegyo."
+Aegyo - The term in Korean refers to excessively cute behavior.
+For example, K-pop idols speak in baby voices or make hearts with their fingers when asked to do “aegyo.”

-Akgae - A member of a band who receives a conspicuous amount of attention compared to the other band members.
+Akgae - A member of a band who receives a noticeable amount of attention compared to the other band members.

-All-Kill - When a band's song or album reaches the top spot in all South Korean music charts, it is called an "all-kill."
+All-Kill - When a band's song or album reaches number one on all South Korean music charts, it is called an "All-Kill".

 B

-Bias - Your personal favorite band.
-Every fan has his or her own inclination
+Bias - Your personal absolute favorite of a band.
+Every fan has their own bias.

 Bias Wrecker - The band member that attracts the most attention after the bias and sometimes even distracts from the bias.

 Black Ocean - At K-pop concerts or music shows, fans often wave the lightstick of their favorite band.
-For example, when the entire arena is filled with red lightsticks, it's called a "Red Ocean."
-A "Black Ocean" occurs when "fans" collude and all turn off their lightsticks to boycott a particular band and their performance.
-In this case the arena or a part of it becomes dark and silent.
+When the entire arena, for example, is filled with red lightsticks, it is called a "Red Ocean."
+A "Black Ocean" occurs when "fans" coordinate and turn off all their lightsticks to boycott a specific band and their performance.
+In that case, the arena or part of it becomes dark and silent.

 C

-Center - The member of the band who dances in the center most of the time during the performance and thus gets the most screentime.
-The center is not a fixed position and changes often, though not always during a comeback.
+Center - The member of the band who dances in the middle most of the time during the performance and therefore gets the most screen time.
+Center is not a fixed position and changes often, although not always during a comeback.

-CF - "CF" is short for "Commercial Film" and in Korea refers to commercials that run on television.
+CF - “CF” is the abbreviation for “Commercial Film” and in Korea refers to commercials that are shown on television.

-Comeback - A comeback occurs whenever a K-pop band or individual artist releases a new song.
-In this case, the song in question is promoted on various music shows.
-The concept of a comeback includes the theme of the song as well as the makeup and outfits of the band members.
+Comeback - A comeback occurs whenever a K-Pop band or a solo artist releases a new song.
+The respective song is promoted on various music shows.

 D

-Discography - A discography is a detailed listing of sound recordings.
-For K-pop artists, a distinction is usually made between studio albums, extended plays and single albums, which differ mainly in the number of songs they contain.
+Discography - A discography is a detailed list of sound recordings.
+When it comes to K-pop artists, a distinction is usually made between studio albums, extended plays and single albums, which differ mainly in the number of songs they contain.

 E